‘we made our prayer to our God, and set a watch’

 This verse sums up Nehemiah’s style well.
 He was not only a humble man of prayer but also a practical man of action.
 Nehemiah’s effective, well-balanced attitude and practice have much to teach us.

 Early in the sixth century BC, Judah, the last remnant of David’s once mighty kingdom of Israel, had been crushed by the Babylonians and its population largely deported to Babylon.
 Later that century the Persians overthrew the Babylonians.
 So in the fifth century we find Nehemiah the Jew (short for someone from Judah) serving in the Persian court.
 Under their rule repatriation was encouraged.
 However, the remnant of Jews already back in Jerusalem were in a sorry state, they were ‘“in great affliction and reproach.
-The wall of Jerusalem also is broken down, and its gates are burned with fire.”’(Nehemiah 1:3)
+The wall of Jerusalem is also broken down, and its gates are burned with fire”’(Nehemiah 1:3).

 Through a combination of prayerfulness and readiness to act, Nehemiah obtained permission from Artaxerxes, King of Persia, to return to Jerusalem and organise rebuilding of the city walls.
 Once mobilised he persevered in this God given task despite opposition and difficulties.
 Under God he succeeded not only in rebuilding the city walls, but importantly bringing about moral and religious reformation too.
 The Jewish society thus established became the womb from which God brought forth His ultimate king in the line of David, the messiah, our Lord Jesus Christ.

 If we’re keen for God to use us in His amazing plans for Jesus’ kingdom today, it’s helpful to reflect for a while on Nehemiah’s effective example of prayerful dependence on God and application to his God given tasks.